Bernard Deacon (anthropologist)

 Deacon had known Margaret Gardiner, a fellow student, for more than a year before leaving Cambridge, but they only started a relationship on the evening before his departure from Cambridge.
 Although they exchanged many letters, and arranged to meet in Australia to live as a couple, they never met again.
 Gardiner's memoir of Deacon was published in 1984.

+In 2011, a collection of 16 volumes of notebooks, and additional drawings, correspondence and genealogies relating to Deacon's work in Vanuatu, covering the period from 1926 to 1927, was placed in the UNESCO's Memory of the World International Register.